Nebo D. Lukovich

 Being born in this material world entails existence within one of the sexes.
 Almost all of us are either male or female, with very rare exceptions.
 And that means that males have seemingly lost their female parts, and vice versa.
 They didn’t.
 These “lost parts” have just become unconscious.
 Hidden.
 The result?
 We have the world of two opposite sexes, longing toward one another through romantic love and sensual pleasures, but never really re-uniting at this level.

 Romantic love is a manifestation of our enormous desire toward the opposite sex deeply hidden within us.
-This kind of love, with its plethora of ecstatic emotions, is ingrained in all of us, as long as we are completely unaware of our own “other pole.”
+This kind of love, with its plethora of ecstatic emotions, is ingrained in all of us, as long as we are completely unaware of our own “other gender.”
 Men are unaware of their female parts, hidden within the depths of their psyche, while women are longing for their “lost” male parts within their personality.
 We all have a strong craving for re-uniting with these parts of ourselves, and that attraction is typically being manifested through desire toward the external opposite sex.

 However, when we unveil our hidden opposite part, accept it and embrace it, we become re-united within us.
 That part is not the opposite part anymore, it becomes corresponding, balancing and harmonizing.
 Like Yin and Yang, like Creative and Accepting Force, they are complementary and make our being complete again.
 Our desire for romantic love diminishes, but instead of it, our ability for Pure Love toward all being becomes much greater!